 These times of uncertainty have left many people re-evaluating what’s really important in their lives.

-Much of the superfluous has fallen away and our days have more hours.
-We’re now wondering: are we making the most of them?
-Did we ever?
+Much of the superfluous has fallen away and your days have more hours.
+You’re now wondering: are you making the most of them?
+Were you ever?

 The bare necessities

-Pre-corona, the rush of our daily routines left us little time to question if we’re living a meaningful life or going after our dreams.
+Pre-corona, the rush of daily routines left you little time to question if you’re living a meaningful life or going after your dreams.

-But we now have time.
-The outside noise has quietened and we can now listen better to our inner selves.
+But you now have time.
+The outside noise has quietened and you can now listen better to your inner self.

 Because minimalism isn’t always about getting rid of your possessions and re-doing your home in the Scandinavian style.